 Should you do business with family?

 Roberto needs repair work in his apartment.
 You hire your son and pay him from Roberto’s money.
 This may be a conflict of interest, even though the work was needed.
-It appears that you have put your personal interest to benefit your son in conflict with Roberto’s interests.
+It appears that you put your personal interest to benefit your son in conflict with Roberto’s interests.